intel/rohd-hcl/doc/components/multiplier.md

 - An optional `selectSignedAddend` control signal which overrides the `signedAddend` parameter allowing for runtime control of signed or unsigned operation with the same hardware. `signedAddend` must be false if using this control signal.
 - An optional `clk`, as well as `enable` and `reset` that are used to add a pipestage in the `ColumnCompressor` to allow for pipelined operation.

-Here is an example of using the `CompressionTreeMultiplyAccumulate`:
+Here is an example of using the `CompressionTreeMultiplyAccumulate` with all inputs as signed:

 ```dart
     const widthA = 6;